Competition Commission publishes more working papers in payday lending market investigation

 and are not appropriate if you are in financial

-The decision that you receive as to whether you are eligible or not is in principle regarding the information that we have on you.
+The decision that you receive as to whether you are eligible or not is an “in principle” decision based on the information that we have on you.
 The loan is NOT guaranteed until we get all the information required and do extra checks if necessary.
 We will update you via email if there are any problems with your payday loan application.

-Funding is available within one hour but only if you select this option when making the application and providing you make the request during office hours.
-There is a £15 for one hour funding and if you don't select this option, funds should be in your account within 3 days.
-Every customer is different though and this usually comes down to who you do your banking with as some are quicker at processing payments than others.
+Funds are transmitted every 15 minutes but only if you select this option when making the application.
+There is a £15 fee for our express payment service which is deducted from the loan amount.
+If you choose BACS as your method of payment, funds should be in your account in around 3 working days.
+Every customer is different though and this usually comes down to who you do your banking with as some banks are quicker at processing payments than others.

 Although payday loans are not suitable for everyone, they have a purpose and they always meet this purpose as long as the agreement is met on our end and yours.
-We hold no liability if you are in financial difficulty, payday loans should be used for the short term only and not as a way to live.
+Payday loans should be used for the short term only and not as a way to live.

 Uncle Buck is a trading name of Uncle Buck Payday Loans LLP Company Number OC356091.
 Registered Office Building 707 Biggin Hill Airport, Westerham, Kent TN16 3BN.
 Uncle Buck is authorised and regulated by the Financial Conduct Authority (Interim Permission Number 640978).
 You can confirm our registration on the Financial Conduct Authority’s website or by contacting the Financial Conduct Authority on 0800 111 6768.